microsoft/planetary-computer-tasks/docs/user_guide/streaming.md

 $ pctasks workflow submit '<workflow_id>'
 ```

 This will cause the actual compute resources to be created.
+You'll first see an
+Argo Workflow created.
+That workflow pod is what creates the Kubernetes
+Deployment processing messages from the queue, and the KEDA scaled object
+responsible for scaling the Deployment.

 ## Additional Azure Resources